Intempo: Height

 It is the tallest building in the city of Benidorm (surpassing the Gran Hotel Bali), the tallest in Spain outside Madrid, one of the tallest in the world in a city of less than 100,000 inhabitants, the tallest residential structure in Spain, and the tallest residential building in the European Union.
+Initially, the building's height was 187 meters above ground level but after its completion in 2021, a new floor slab was added, reaching a height of 202.50 m.
+This height is still pending approval by the CTBUH.